z3l4w5/tintin-space/content/docs/part1/chapter4/2/_index.md

 {{< hint info >}}
 **Content management with a GUI**

-For authors and editors that require a graphical environment to manage content without losing performance benefits with static site builders like Hugo, there are wrap- pers like Forestry.io, Hokus CMS, and Netlify CMS.
+For authors and editors that require a graphical environment to manage content without losing performance benefits with static site builders like Hugo, there are wrappers like Forestry.io, Hokus CMS, and Netlify CMS.
 These content management systems have graphical forms instead of YAML and Markdown.
 Tools like these can help teams with a diverse set of requirements to come on board and get the benefits of using Hugo.
 Nontechnical team members who prefer a graphical form can benefit from the Jamstack with a comfortable GUI on top.
-These forms place the files in suit- able locations and update the appropriate entries in the front matter and the config- uration files.
+These forms place the files in suit- able locations and update the appropriate entries in the front matter and the configuration files.
 We can use them interchangeably, along with directly editing the files.

 Appendix C goes over integrating Netlify CMS with your website as the administrative interface for the content management system.
-The corresponding changes are pres- ent in all code checkpoints from chapter-04-03 onward.
+The corresponding changes are present in all code checkpoints from chapter-04-03 onward.
 {{< /hint >}}